 Photo Credit: Ray Lawrence

-Cricket Ireland has today announced the 15-player squad for the upcoming ICC Men’s Cricket World Cup Qualifier in Zimbabwe.
+The International Cricket Council (ICC) today released the fixture schedule for the upcoming ICC Men’s Cricket World Cup Qualifier in Zimbabwe.

 The 10 teams taking part in the qualifier are split into two groups of five teams: